 Christopher Brix

-Computer Science Master Student at RWTH Aachen University, Germany
+Computer Science PhD Candidate at RWTH Aachen University, Germany

 Education.